Learning to Dance in the Rain

 Someone named Vivian Greene once said, “Life isn’t about waiting for the storm to pass…It’s about learning to dance in the rain.”

 Dancing means trusting God that He will work it all out for good in the end.
 It means enjoying ourselves despite what’s going on around us.
-It means moving forward and making lemonade from the lemons that life gives.
+And it means moving forward and making lemonade from the lemons that life gives.

 We can hide in fear, strike out in anger, or collapse with depression.
 OR… we can accept that life is hard most of the time.
 Then we fuel our faith, reach out with joy and learn to dance.